2fd/jspm-bower-endpoint/README.md

 ```

-In the case of the package without js files is necessary install the css-plugin directly in project through run "jspm install css" otherwise
+In the case of the package without js files is necessary install the css-plugin directly in project through run `jspm install css`
 ```js

     // bower.json